Freie Sachsen: History

+Founding

-The inaugural meeting of "Free Saxony" in the Bermsgrün guest house was an occasion to question the use of the municipal building.
-The small party “Freie Sachsen” played a key role in mobilizing for the protests against pandemic measures in Saxony.
+The inaugural meeting of "Free Saxons" in the Bermsgrün guest house was an occasion to question the use of the municipal building.
+The small party "Freie Sachsen" played a key role in mobilizing for the protests against COVID-19 pandemic measures in Saxony.
 The organization seeks to extend its influence from the streets to town halls and possibly also to the state parliament.

-On February 26, 2021, Martin Kohlmann became chairman of the newly founded organization “Freie Sachsen” (not to be confused with the party Freie Sachsen – Alliance of Independent Voters, founded in 2007) in the Haus des Gastes in Bermsgrün, which describes itself as a party according to the party law.
-Contrarily, Freie Sachsen sees itself “in view of the state corona coercive measures” as an umbrella for a collection movement.
+On February 26, 2021, Martin Kohlmann became chairman of the newly founded organization "Freie Sachsen" (not to be confused with the party Freie Sachsen – Alliance of Independent Voters, founded in 2007) in the Haus des Gastes in Bermsgrün, which describes itself as a party according to the party law.
+Contrarily, Freie Sachsen sees itself "in view of the state corona coercive measures" as an umbrella for a collection movement.
 Within a few months, the organization dominated discourse on Telegram, which had 150,000 subscribers as of February 2022, and to control the radical actions of the COVID-19 pandemic protesters in Saxony.
 Programmatically, they call for stronger cooperation with the Visegrád Group, with which they have views of security or family policy more in common than with West German federal states.
 The Free Saxons reject democracy and demand "to involve the Saxon royal family in shaping the future".

 The State Office for the Protection of the Constitution of Saxony classified the alliance as right-wing extremists in June 2021.
-Since January 2022, the Federal Office for the Protection of the Constitution has classified the Free Saxons as a suspected case and observed them nationwide.
+Since January 2022, the Federal Office for the Protection of the Constitution has classified the Free Saxons as a suspected case of anti-constitutional activity and observed them nationwide.

+2022 and 2023 demonstrations

-After the Russian invasion of Ukraine in February 2022, Putin masks were worn and Russian flags waved during the group's “walks”.
+After the Russian invasion of Ukraine in a series of anti-interventionist protests and demonstrations, Putin masks were worn and Russian flags waved during the group's "walks".
 The explanation of the Free Saxons: "Suddenly the unvaccinated is no longer the number one enemy!"
 Now "the Russians are the number one enemy".
+Members of the party also take part in weekly Monday demonstrations to protest rising gas, energy, food prices, and immigration.
+They also went on to take part in anti-interventionist protests alongside members of the state association of the AfD in Saxony and The Left party, in which they showed nostalgia for an independent eastern Germany.

+The party ran in the 2024 local elections in Saxony.
+They got 2.7% of the vote.
+In the 2024 state election later that year, they obtained 2.2%.

+Party structure

+Membership and organization

+With a membership of 1,200 people, the party accepts cross-party membership only as long as there is a basic commitment to the party's principles.
+Some of its members are part of other German political parties, including (and not limited to) The Republicans, Alternative for Germany, pro-Chemnitz, Free Voters and The Homeland (formerly the NPD).
+The Free Saxons see themselves as an umbrella organization.

+It campaigned for the party-list vote of AfD voters.